 “We are excited about our fourth hackathon,” said Chrisila Pettey, a professor and former department chair, who directs the event.

-The purpose of Hack MT is to gather software developers, and visual designers, together with computer science students from local universities.
+Hack MT gathers software developers and visual designers together with computer science students from local universities.
 They form teams to invent new web platforms, mobile apps and electronic gadgets for more than 36, high intensity, uninterrupted hours.

 “This promises to be an excellent opportunity to learn new things, hone skills and interact with students from MTSU and other universities as well as industry professionals,” Pettey said.

-In addition to MTSU, other colleges and universities sending teams and individuals as of Jan.
-9 include Belmont, Austin Peay, Motlow, Montgomery College, Nashville State, TCAT (Tennessee College of Applied Technology), Tennessee Tech, the University of Alabama and University of Tennessee-Chattanooga.
+Other colleges and universities sending teams and individuals as of Jan.
+9 include Belmont, Austin Peay, Motlow, Montgomery College, Nashville State, the Tennessee College of Applied Technology, Tennessee Tech, the University of Alabama and University of Tennessee-Chattanooga.

 Primary sponsors include Asurion, L3 Technologies, Bondware, First Tennessee and Jackson National.
-The 15 total sponsors also include the MTSU Provost’s Office, the College of Basic and Applied Sciences and Rutherford County Chamber of Commerce.
+The sponsors also include the MTSU Provost’s Office, the College of Basic and Applied Sciences and the Rutherford County Chamber of Commerce.

 More than 40 industry officials are registered as well, Pettey said.

 Participant registration ended Jan.
 12. The Hack-MT website is https://hackmt2019.eventbrite.com/.